 Lynn is an ISPA global fellow, Australia Council International Leadership Program alum, Edinburgh Fringe associate and part of the APP (Asian Producers Platform) network as well.
 She represents the Auckland based Modern Maori Quartet and toured the company across 30 cities in China from 2017 to 2019.
-She is the co-founder of Arts Access, a WeChat (China's No.1 social media channel) platform to increase access to arts and cultural institutions for the disability community in Shanghai, and is currently working with the Goethe Institute in East Asia on disability and inclusion.
+She is the co-founder of Arts Access Shanghai, a platform to increase access to arts and cultural institutions for the disability community in Shanghai, and is currently working with the Goethe Institute in East Asia on disability and inclusion.
 She also serves as the China Market Advisor for the Australia Council for the Arts.

 Lynn is a Shanghai native.
 She holds an M.A. in Arts Administration from Columbia University.
 She also studied and lived in France, Japan and Korea.
 Passionate about cultural diversity, Lynn speaks four languages and has travelled to 50 countries.